adamwong246/adamwong246.github.io/src/blogEntries/59/index.md

 ### Disclaimer: This was written by an LLM.

-Sorry for tha AI slop but I thought it was well and good to let the LLM describe it's own work, since it DID write ~50% of testeranto.
+Sorry for the AI slop but I thought it was well and good to let the LLM describe its own work, since it DID write ~50% of testeranto.
 I have touched the document up, and removed a few outright lies, but I've honored the spirit of the original writing.

 ---